jaydcollins/azure-network-protocols/README.md

 Part 4 (Observe DHCP Traffic)
-- Back in Wireshark, filter for DHCP traffic only
+- In Wireshark, filter for DHCP traffic only
 - From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew)
 - Observe the DHCP traffic appearing in WireShark
 <img width="680" alt="image" src="https://github.com/jaydcollins/azure-network-protocols/assets/164976272/1cdd3365-9455-4ddc-8f84-77b4d858cf24">

 Part 5 (Observe DNS Traffic)
-- Back in Wireshark, filter for DNS traffic only
+- In Wireshark, filter for DNS traffic only
 - From your Windows 10 VM within a command line, use nslookup to see what google.com and disney.com’s IP addresses are
-- Observe the DNS traffic being show in WireShark
+- Observe the DNS traffic being shown in WireShark

 <img width="846" alt="image" src="https://github.com/jaydcollins/azure-network-protocols/assets/164976272/163fe170-4c06-499a-b64b-81ec182dbcdd">

 Part 6 (Observe RDP Traffic)
-- Back in Wireshark, filter for RDP traffic only (tcp.port == 3389)
+- In Wireshark, filter for RDP traffic only (tcp.port == 3389)
-- <b>Pop Quiz!</b> Observe the immediate non-stop spam of traffic?
-Why do you think it’s non-stop spamming vs only showing traffic when you do an activity?
+- <b>Quiz!</b> Observe the immediate spam of RDP traffic?
+Why do you think it’s spamming vs only showing traffic when you do an activity?
 <img width="848" alt="image" src="https://github.com/jaydcollins/azure-network-protocols/assets/164976272/2c7eab8c-b16f-4ae1-8d55-9a65e5ab365d">

-- Answer: because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefore traffic is always being transmitted
+- Answer: Because the RDP protocol is constantly showing you a live stream from one computer to another, so traffic is continuously being transmitted.

 <h2 align="center"> Great Job!
-We now know how to observe various forms of network traffic with Wireshark as well as some basics with Network Security Groups </h2>
+We now know how to observe various forms of network traffic with Wireshark as well as some Network Security Groups basics. </h2>